 Khutulun is modular and extensible.
 Resource types are handled by a cooperative ecosystem of delegates, the main delegate types being for running compute workloads, for networking, and for storage.
-Delegates can call other delegates.
-They can be implemented as in-process plugins, services, and even packaged into workloads on the cluster.
+Delegates can call on other delegates using the operator pattern.
+They can be implemented as in-process plugins, system services, and even packaged into workloads on the cluster.

 Some included resource types and delegates:

 - Bare processes: self-contained or otherwise installable executables and scripts

 - Containers using Podman or Docker or systemd-nspawn

 - Pods of containers using Podman or Docker

 - Pristine containers using Distrobox (on top of Podman) or systemd-nspawn

 - TCP port reservation/discovery with support for exposure through Firewalld